debitoor/multifetch/README.md

 }
 ```

-This doesn't perform any additional HTTP requests, instead it uses express' internal routing to get the resources and send them back to client.
+We don't perform any additional HTTP requests, instead express' internal routing is used to get the resources and send them back to client.
 The JSON is streamed to client one requests at the time.

 It is also possible to configure `multifetch` to ignore some of the query parameters, or call a provided callback function before performing any internal routing, which makes it possible to set any required headers on the internal request, e.g. api access tokens (the `cookie` header is set by default).